Vyral/amy-smits/_posts/2019-08-27-whats-happening-this-labor-day-weekend.md

 {% include youtube.html %}

-This is going to be a fantastic weekend here in the Rocky Mountains.
-Here are all of the local events you need to know about.
+<p style="text-align: center;"><em>This is going to be a fantastic weekend here in the Rocky Mountains.
+Here are all of the local events you need to know about.</em></p>

 It’s looking like it’s going to be a beautiful Labor Day Weekend here in Frisco and Vail.
 To get you ready for the weekend, we just wanted to share a few different events happening soon.